In the News

-Today, Indiana is home to almost 323,000 foreign-born residents.
+Today, Indiana is home to more than 340,000 foreign-born residents.
 Immigrants in Indiana play an important role contributing to the state as both taxpayers and consumers.
-In 2014, immigrant-led households in Indiana earned $8.1 billion—or 5.0 percent of all income earned by Hoosiers that year.
-Immigrants also play a key role in Indiana’s STEM fields, such as information technology and research and development.
-Despite making up 4.9 percent of the state’s population, immigrants represented 10.6 percent of all Indiana STEM workers in 2014.
+In 2016, immigrant-led households in Indiana earned $9.4 billion dollars—or 5.0 percent of all income earned by Hoosiers that year.
+Immigrants also play a key role in Indiana’s STEM fields such as information technology and research and development.
+Despite making up 4.9 percent of the state’s population, immigrants represented 10.9 percent of all STEM workers in Indiana in 2014.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in Indiana, where immigrants are far more likely to be of working age than the U.S.-born population.